krillmeat/krill_meat/README.md

 **MOBILE SWIPE :**  I built a basic JS swipe functionality for the mobile version of the site.

 **SVG MANAGER :** Because I wanted to have the SVGs be dynamically loaded, I built a manager for that.
 It matches SVG elements in the HTML to an SVG JS Object, and fills them in appropriately

+**SHOPPING :** Created a basic Product Database and a Cart to work with the Products